 One more thing to love about this guide is its clear, large text that’s in line with the pictures.
-The book has small pieces of text to avoid getting you bored.
-You’ll be able to get the piece of information you’re seeking pretty quickly without reading a bunch of lines.
+The

-We saved the best for last!
+We saved one of the best for last!
 This pocket guide from National Geographic is the best companion you can have on your rockhounding trips.
 Its display of rocks and minerals is limited to North America, so you don’t drown in the sea of information.

 National Geographic’s beginner guide includes photos and information about a large variety of rocks, along with gems, fossils, minerals, and land formations.
 The layout is logical and easy for you to skim through so that you can reach the rock you’re looking for faster.